eyedeekay/Offer-I2P-Access-To-Your-Service/PROCESSONE.md

 a normal client request.
 This would create a server-to-server communication which could reveal the timing of an I2P communication to a third party.

-### Step two: Determine which of those applications exposes your application to the clear-web
+### Step two: Determine which port to Forward to I2P

 In order to ensure that your eepSite deployment gets the same benefits as your clear-web site as possible, it's usually a good idea to connect your service to